United States espionage in Australia: Whitlam dismissal (1975)

-Numerous sources have alleged that the CIA was involvement in the dismissal of Gough Whitlam.
+Numerous sources have alleged that the CIA was involved in the dismissal of Gough Whitlam.
 These allegations are often grounded in the idea that Whitlam was going to close Pine Gap, a key US intelligence base.
 The allegations also centre around Christopher John Boyce, a US citizen and defense industry contractor who worked at Pine Gap in the 1970s.
-Boyce has claimed that the CIA was involved in the Whitlam dismissal and was interfering in Australian politics. and has claimed that the CIA had infiltrated Australian politics.
+Boyce has claimed that the CIA was involved in the Whitlam dismissal and was interfering in Australian politics, even claiming that the CIA had infiltrated Australian politics.
 Supporters of these allegations include journalist John Pilger, William Blum, Joan Coxsedge Jonathan Kwitny and Jordan Shanks.
 A long-running proponent of the conspiracy to remove Whitlam has been Humphrey McQueen, who sees the affair as entirely consistent with the preservation of capital within capitalism.
 Critical of the allegations include historian Peter Edwards and former chief of ASIO Edward Woodward.

 United States diplomatic cables leak (2010)

-On 28 November 2010, WikiLeaks began releasing classified diplomatic cables that had been sent to the State Department by consulates, embassies and diplomatic missions from 1966 to 2010.
+On the 28th of November 2010, WikiLeaks began releasing classified diplomatic cables that had been sent to the State Department by consulates, embassies and diplomatic missions from 1966 to 2010.
 The cables revealed a number of Labor politicians were "protected sources" for the US embassy in Australia.